 Myth 5: Fertility Treatments and Consultations are expensive.

 This is not so.
-In fact, in India, there are several popular economical as well as efficient fertility centers that can prove to be the good destination for foreigners as well.
+In fact, in India, there are several popular economic as well as efficient fertility centers that can prove to be good destinations for foreigners as well.
 There are several fertility specialists with impeccable credentials and successful track records in one’s own city limits.
-Look around and one will find a suitable center which meets their expectations and budget constraints.
+Look around and one will find a suitable center that meets their expectations and budget constraints.

 Parenthood is indeed a sacred affair and one must gather all necessary information before planning a family.
-One can choose a fertility clinic of their choice as there are so many around.
+One can choose the Best fertility clinic in Hyderabad of their choice as there are so many around.